What is the library technology program?

 - Andy Kivel – Program lead, DVC library faculty – firstname.lastname@example.org – 925.969.2586

 Who are the faculty in the program?

 The faculty are all experienced professionals currently working in the field.
-Check out their brief profiles here on the blog. (link to faculty page on blog)
+Check out their brief profiles here.

-What kind of jobs will I be qualified for after completing the program?
+What kinds of jobs will I be qualified for after completing the program?